Carvago/career-framework/competencies.md

 - **Leading Expert**
   - You've made significant changes to how Carvago handles documentation, facilitation, or collaboration that has improved the functioning of R&D.
   - You educate people on the topic of communication through mentoring, public speaking, blog posts etc.
-  - Your presence and example has a strong, positive influence on Carvago's working environment.
+  - Your presence and example has a strong, positive influence on Carvago working environment.
   - You proficiently communicate even externally with customers, partners and other stakeholders.

 ## 🎖️ Leadership